dustycrowbones/dustycrowbones/README.md

 Hi there!

-I'm an ICT engineering student & beginner web developer.
+I'm an ICT engineering student.
 Passionate about web development and UI/UX design, usability and accessibility.

 This is my project vault.
 Humble, but growing.